mathalino/kreioslabs_pokedex/README.md

 # Pokedéx using Pokémon API
 This project represents a simple yet functional web application that utilizes the [`Pokémon API `](https://pokeapi.co/) and Tailwind CSS.
 Developed as part of the assessment for the KreiosLabs Internship Program, this project aims to demonstrate practical skills in web development and API integration.

-The application leverages the Pokémon API to fetch and display information about various Pokémon species.
+The application leverages the Pokémon API to fetch and display information about the first 500 Pokémons.
 By utilizing Tailwind CSS, the project ensures a responsive user interface.

 ## Getting Started